This Is The Real Reason You Hesitate To Text Your Crush Back Right Away

-Having a new crush can feel like both the best and the worst thing ever, all at the same time.
-On the one hand, just the smallest gestures like a smile or cute text can make your whole day.
-But on the other hand, that connection can feel so intense and yet so fragile it’s scary.
-In situations like that, it's totally natural that you’d want to tread lightly and play it cool.
-But there’s such a thing as being too careful, for instance when it comes to texting with your crush — specifically why you hesitate to text your crush back right away when they message you.
+Having a new crush can simultaneously feel like both the best and the worst thing in the world.
+On one hand, the smallest gestures — like a smile or cute text — can make your whole day.
+But on the other, that connection can feel so intense and yet so fragile, it’s scary.
+It's totally natural that you’d want to tread lightly and play it cool.
+But it's hard to strike a balance, and you probably don't want to be too careful either.
+This balance is the reason why you hesitate to text your crush back right away when they message you.
+The line between being excited and being "too excited" is tough to toggle.

 Why You Hesitate To Text Right Back.

-Holding off on responding to your crush’s texts likely comes down to being concerned about coming off as needy.
+If you purposefully hold off on responding to your crush’s texts, it's probably because you are worried about coming off as "clingy."
 “No one wants to appear like a character in He's Just Not That Into You by sitting by their phone waiting for a text to arrive from the person they have a crush on.
 Playing the waiting game shows that you have a busy life, can live without them, and that they're not the center of your universe,” explains Spira.

 But holding off on texting back to avoid coming off as clingy might not have the effect you’re going for if you overdo it, says Connell Barrett, Dating Transformation founder and dating coach with The League.
-“If you wait too long, you can look like you’re ‘playing games’ with the other person, and that can be a big turn-off,” he tells Elite Daily.
-To be fair, they’re not exactly wrong.
+“If you wait too long, you can look like you’re ‘playing games’ with the other person, and that can be a big turn-off,” Barrett tells Elite Daily.

 Why Waiting To Reply Can Be Counterproductive